SAP-samples/s4hana-cloud-ext-timesheet/README.md

 ## Build it

-To build this project to a deployable .mtar, run the below command in timesheet-cf folder.
+To build this project to a deployable .mtar, run the below command in s4hana-cloud-ext-timesheet folder.

 ```mbt build```